Why I Don’t Own Pets

 While pets bring joy and companionship to countless households, it is essential to respect and validate the choice of those who choose to live pet-free.

-Ultimately, what matters most is creating a living environment that aligns with one’s values, priorities, and circumstances, whether that includes furry friends or not.
+Ultimately, what matters most is creating a living environment that aligns with one’s values, priorities, and circumstances, whether or not it includes furry friends.